 Visit the GW Jobs website to search for current opportunities and learn about GW's benefits, values and more.

 As part of its commitment to education, the museum offers a variety of hands-on learning opportunities and career training for students, including jobs, work study, course credit and more.

-GW students can apply for part-time paid positions on GW’s Handshake website.
+GW students can apply for part-time paid positions on GW’s Student Employment website.
 We seek applicants with a professional attitude, flexibility, sense of commitment and the ability to work under deadlines.
 Students work closely with the museum’s professional staff on daily tasks and long-term projects, and participate in monthly staff meetings and other museum-wide activities.

 We also welcome inquiries year-round from students at GW and other universities who are interested in learning experiences at the museum.
 We will work with you to identify meaningful opportunities designed around your individual professional goals and course credit requirements.
 The following museum departments are currently accepting inquiries from students.